rotationalio/rotational.io/content/en/blog/2022-09-23-why-webassembly-is-the-future-of-computing.md

 ---

 <!--write the summary part that will be previewed *below* and before the "more" comment-->
 If you talk about WebAssembly (WASM), you just may spark debate about whether it is really the next best thing in web development or the second coming of Java applets.
-It this post, we'll dive into WASM, how it is currently transforming web development, and why we think its future is so bright.
+In this post, we'll dive into WASM, how it is currently transforming web development, and why we think its future is so bright.

 <!--more-->